Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Cluster patterns and separation formulas

-\end{prop} The proof in \cite[Eq.~(6.14)]{Fomin07} relied on the fact that $g$-vectors are the degree vectors of cluster variables with principal coefficients.
-Here we give an alternative proof based on the definitions of $C$- and $G$-matrices here.
+(First duality) \end{prop} The proof in \cite[Eq.~(6.14)]{Fomin07} relied on the fact that $g$-vectors are the degree vectors of cluster variables with principal coefficients.
+We give an alternative proof based on the definitions of $C$- and $G$-matrices here.
 Let $d(t,t')$ denote the distance in $\bbT_n$ between two vertices $t,t' \in \bbT_n$.